FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Extended IO device configuration steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Step1**：Select the "End Peripheral Configuration" button in the user peripheral configuration interface, and select "Extended IO Device" for the device type.
 The configuration information of the extended IO device is divided into manufacturer, type, software version and mounting location.
 Users can select according to specific production needs.
 To configure the corresponding device information.
-If the user needs to change the configuration, he can first select the corresponding number, click the "clear" button to clear the corresponding information, and reconfigure according to the needs;
+If the user needs to change the configuration, he can first select the corresponding number, click the "Clear" button to clear the corresponding information, and reconfigure according to the needs;

 .. figure:: robot_peripherals/054.png
    :align: center